TomasRan/flip-navigation-bar/README.md

 ##### description:
 whether jump to selected item

-> callback
+> callback(data)

 ##### description:
-callback when the navigation item is selected
+callback when the navigation item is selected, and the data contains attributes: `id` and `status` of current selected.

 > preBtn/nextBtn